This Week in CBD: September 7, 2018

 In December, the case was dismissed and the conditions were lifted, but the family claims that social services officials falsified court documents.

-And in Wyoming, a felony case against Anita Maddux for possession of CBD oil that contained CBD was dismissed.
+And in Wyoming, a felony case against Anita Maddux for possession of CBD oil that contained a small amount of THC was dismissed.

 Police stopped Maddux while she was driving through the state on her way to Montana to care for her ailing mother, eventually leading to the confiscation of a small vial of CBD oil.